 It is impossible to say exactly what percentage of all backing up accidents involve large trucks.
 The most telling statistic from the National Highway Traffic Safety Administration (NHTSA)’s 2019 data is that 23 percent of all fatal large truck incidents involved the vehicle’s rear.
 However, this may include other types of collisions in addition to backing up crashes.

-Large trucks, including tractor-trailers and garbage collection vehicles, have larger blind spots than standard cars, trucks, and SUVs.
-Large trucks are also bigger, more powerful, and more destructive.
-When they are involved in accidents, the damage tends to be severe, and injuries and fatalities may occur.
+Large trucks, including 18-wheelers, delivery vehicles, and garbage trucks, have larger blind spots than passenger vehicles.
+Large trucks are also bigger, heavier, and more powerful.
+When an accident occurs, the damage to the other vehicle tends to be severe, and injuries and fatalities may occur.

 For a free legal consultation, call (337) 777-7777

 Getting Help Navigating the Claims Process After a Louisiana Truck Crash

 If you were in a backing up accident involving a large truck, our personal injury lawyer can help you build a case and recover compensation.
 You may be able to work with an attorney on our team in Lafayette, LA, to investigate your backing up accident and hold the at-fault parties responsible.

 After a Louisiana truck collision, a law firm can:

 - Identify the liable parties, including those vicariously liable

 - Negotiate with the insurance company and corporate lawyers

 - Reach a fair and just settlement agreement when possible